eForms Logo

 Nevada Non-Solicitation Agreement

-A Nevada non-solicitation agreement is a contract that establishes rules regarding the solicitation of a company’s clients and personnel after an employee leaves the job.
-It usually establishes a period of time during which the former employee is legally prohibited from seeking out customers and fellow employees for their own services or new place of employment.
+A Nevada non-solicitation agreement is a contract that constrains the solicitation of a company's clients and personnel after an employee leaves the job.
+It usually establishes a period of time during which the former employee is legally prohibited from seeking out customers and fellow employees for their own services or for a new employer.

 Is It Legally Enforceable in Nevada?